lcgamboa/tinybld_usb_cdc/README.md

 The code is based in Tiny Bootloader (http://www.etc.ugal.ro/cchiculita/software/picbootloader.htm) and Minimal USB CDC ACM (http://www.sparetimelabs.com/usbcdcacm/usbcdcacm.php)

 The code was tested with sdcc 3.5.0.
+(Also it compile with XC8)

 ##Limitations